AppliedMechanics/AMrotor/docs/_build/html/_sources/examples/MBTR_test_rig.rst.txt

 =====================================================

 This code example is based on a real magnetic bearing test rig (MBTR).
 In this MBTR a rotor is mounted on active magnetic bearings (AMB's).
+The simulations however uses spring-damper elements to approximate the magnetic bearing behaviour.

 .. image:: ./Schema_MBTR.png